EMPAT94/empat94.github.io/_gs/tutorial.md

 About halfway through the ruin - well I assumed it was halfway because we were walking on for what seemed like a day, the whole process of luring, assassinating and eventual chaos of blades and claws got so repetitive that Julie and I were having a casual conversation while the rest were in the midst of another broil.

-"...oh, so how did you and Jake meet?"
+"...so how did you and Jake meet?"
 I asked.

 "It's not that interesting or romantic as you might expect.
 We were both interns at the same firm.
 One day he just asked me out of nowhere; I said yes, and so it began!"
 Julie replied with a nostalgic smile.

 "It's hard to find someone so compatible.
 But Jake and Julie, even your names have a nice rhythm of sorts.
 J and J!"
 I made a stupid observation, eyeing the glow on Divin's wrist that was being healed by Arya just outside the fight.

 "Well, my name isn't actually Julie.
-In German, it comes out something close to Hulia, but I doubt you guys could pronounce it." she said while putting the arrow in her hand back inside the quiver.
+In German, it comes out something close to Hulia, but I doubt you guys could pronounce it," she said while putting the arrow in her hand back inside the quiver.
 The fight was coming to an end.

 "I'll stick to Julie, no problem.
 By the way, my name isn't Pat either!"
 I said with a mysterious smile.
 Julie looked at me with a smile of her own and asked, "Oh, what is it then?"
 "Ah, you probably won't be able to pronounce it either."
 I smirked, opting to extend the mystery.
 The rest of the gang had returned by then.